facebookresearch/habitat-lab/habitat-lab/habitat/articulated_agents/humanoids/README.md

 ### SequentialPoseController

-The [SequentialPoseController](../../articulated_agent_controllers/seq_pose_controller.py), designed to replay a pre-saved motion data file either coming from motion capture or a motion generation model.
+The [SequentialPoseController](../../articulated_agent_controllers/seq_pose_controller.py), designed to replay a pre-computed motion data file feed-forward.
+For example, such motions could originate from motion capture, an animation system, or a motion generation model.
 You can test the controller by running:

 ```